AMI-system/gbif_download_standalone/02_preprocess_dwca/README.md

 * `--output_filepath`: Output file path with csv as extension. **Required**.
 * `--place`: A placeholder name which identifies the source of the species list - important when combining multiple lists. **Required**.
 * `--use_multithreading`: Whether or not to use multithreading when checking the names.
 Number of workers are set to max=2, due to API call limitations. **Required**.

-### 3. Cross check with CEH

-Check the resulting checklist with CEH, by sharing it as a google docs file.
-They should confirm that any species not found on GBIF were spelled correctly, and any FUZZY matches are correct.

-### 4. Remove duplicate species

-Species often have synonyms, and checklist often contain accepted species names along with their synonyms.
-In run as is, images for both will be downloaded in a folder named according to the accepted species name, needlessly duplicating the process.

-Run `remove_duplicate_species.ipynb` to identify duplicate rows and remove them, so images are downloaded only once per species.